 Another study by the U.S. National Institute on Drug Abuse (NIDA) determined that long-term drug rehabs (of 90 days+) have a 70% success rate versus short-term centers which have a 16-20% success rate.

 So, yes, although it might be a little bit more cumbersome to enroll in a long-term program, don’t knock the efficacy.
-And, for those of you who just can’t afford to additional out-of-pocket expense, make sure you take part in a long-term after-care program.
+And, for those of you who just can’t afford additional out-of-pocket expenses, make sure you take part in a long-term after-care program.
 Nothing beats surrounding yourself with a group of guys (girls) trying to get sober together.

 Lastly, your addiction didn’t take 30 days to manifest, so don’t expect to be fully healed in such a short amount of time.
 It takes a long time before addicts feel fully recovered.
-And, even so, my peers with decades of sobriety are still working their program, going to therapy, and improving themselves day-in and day-out.
+And, even so, my peers with decades of sobriety are still working their program, going to therapy, and improving themselves day-in and day out.

 …Next question, professor!